-The point is, that keeping all of God's commands fall under these two umbrellas of loving God and our neighbor which are easy to remember.
-St. Augustine said once, "Love God and do what you want."
+The point is, that keeping all of God's commands fall under these two umbrellas of loving God and our neighbor -- which are easy to remember.
+Saint Augustine said once, "Love God and do what you want."
 When we truly love God and others we do what is right by them and thus fulfill the law of Christ.

 Matthew 22: 41-42